FORGOT YOUR DETAILS?

 Indigenous Relations Lead

 Therese brings her experience from the private sector, provincial government and First Nations to the table.
 She holds a degree in Political Science from the University of Victoria where she graduated with honours.
 She has worked in policy analysis, government communications, hospitality and tourism, health administration and First Nations Band Administration.
 She is trained in public speaking, drug and alcohol counselling and crisis communications.
 In her spare time, Therese dedicates her life to family and to personal healing.
-She is blessed with a partner of 25 years, two teenage boys and family in Norway, BC and the Yukon.
-Deeply connected to the land, she gets out to the mountains and ocean whenever she can - to reconnect and to listen to the still voice that lies within.
+She is blessed with a partner of over 30 years, two adult sons and family in Norway, BC and the Yukon.

 Colleen McConnell